 If these same fans had the option to bet on their favorite content creators by purchasing a stake in their future success, a good amount would be interested.
 Buying stock will be a way for true fans to show their loyalty by helping them grow.

 Owning stock in an artist will also bring fans closer to their favorite artist by owning the most notable asset they can have.
 Artists will also be able to run their brand more like a business.
-This will result in mergers & acquisitions between artist brands, equity transfers, and more investments into content creation.
+This will result in mergers & acquisitions between brands, equity transfers, and more investments in to content creation.

 On top of that, fans will have the opportunity to be rewarded for their speculation.
 The average fan will opt to purchase their merch or their products, which offer immediate value, while the super-fans will prefer a more meaningful, distinguishable asset.

-For example, I have been a huge fan of rapper Drake’s music for years.
-If Drake decided to go the independent route when he was first starting as a rapper, (and not sign with a record label) it would require capital and resources which he didn’t have in the beginning.
+For example, I have been a huge fan of the rapper Drake for years.
+If Drake decided to go the independent route when he was first starting as a rapper and not sign with a record label, it would require capital and resources which he didn’t have in the beginning.
 To succeed, he offers 1 million shares of Drake stock at $1/share and raises $1 million through his IPO.

 I’m a die-hard fan and buy 10% (100,000 shares) of Drake’s stock in 2008 for $100,000 and the rest of the outstanding shares are bought by others.
 Drake uses his $1M to buy recording equipment, pay for studio fees, and to pay his producer.
 As the years go by and Drake becomes more popular, I can brag about my investment and prove to others that I’m a bigger fan.
 Today, in 2021 Drake is now the artist of the decade and Drake stock is in such high demand by other super-fans that it’s selling for $100/share.